maxtheobaldd/maxtheosite/src/content/posts/2022-11-20-my-thoughts-on-matt-hancock-on-im-a-celeb.md

 ---
 template: blog-post
-title: "My thoughts on Matt Hancock on I'm a Celeb. "
+title: "My quick thoughts on Matt Hancock on I'm a Celeb. "
 slug: /matt-hancock
 date: 2022-11-20 02:46
 description: My Thoughts on Matt Hancock on the Popular Reality TV Show.